zhuzhiyang258/Environmental-data-annotation/README.md

 ```

 ### Step 3: Configure environment variables
 You need to configure the environment variables in the `.env` file.
-You can obtain these from the Doubao Model's official website.
+You can obtain these from the Doubao Model's official website(Remember to remove the Example suffix).

 ### Step 4: Run the script
 ```bash